 Frederick Steiner is Dean and Paley Professor at the University of Pennsylvania Stuart Weitzman School of Design.

-Most recently, he served as Dean of the School of Architecture and Henry M. Rockwell Chair in Architecture at The University of Texas at Austin for 15 years.
-As a Fulbright-Hays scholar in 1980, he conducted research on ecological planning at the Wageningen University, The Netherlands.
-Dean Steiner was a visiting professor at Tsinghua University in Beijing, China (2005-2007), a 1998 Rome Prize Fellow, and the 2013-2014 William A. Bernoudy Architect in Residence at the American Academy in Rome.
+Previously, he served as dean of the School of Architecture and Henry M. Rockwell Chair in Architecture at the University of Texas at Austin.
+As a Fulbright-Hays scholar in 1980, he conducted research on ecological planning at Wageningen University, The Netherlands.
+Steiner was a visiting professor at Tsinghua University in Beijing, China (2005–2007), a 1998 Rome Prize Fellow, and the 2013–2014 William A. Bernoudy Architect in Residence at the American Academy in Rome.
 He is a Fellow of both the American Society of Landscape Architects and the Council of Educators in Landscape Architecture, and a Scholar at the Penn Institute for Urban Research.
-His most recent books include Making Plans: How to Engage with Landscape, Design, and the Urban Environment (2018); Nature and Cities (2016), co-edited with George Thompson and Armando Carbonell; and Urban Ecological Design (2011).